cosmos/cosmos/VALIDATORS_FAQ.md

 An attacker scans the network, tries to learn the IP address of various validator nodes and disconnect them from communication by flooding them with traffic.

 One recommended way to mitigate these risks is for validators to carefully structure their network topology in a so-called sentry node architecture.
 Validator nodes should only connect to full-nodes they trust because they operate them themselves or are run by other validators they know socially.
 A validator node will typically run in a data center.
 Most data centers provide direct links the networks of major cloud providers.
 The validator can use those links to connect to sentry nodes in the cloud.
+This shifts the burden of denial-of-service from the validator's node directly to its sentry nodes, and may require new sentry nodes be spun up or activated to mitigate attacks on existing ones.

 Sentry nodes can be quickly spun up or change their IP addresses.
 Because the links to the sentry nodes are in private IP space, an internet based attacked cannot disturb them directly.
 This will ensure validator block proposals and votes always make it to the rest of the network.